-It is a well-known fact that search engines contribute towards a major share of traffic to any website on the internet.
+It is a well-known fact that search engines contribute to a major share of traffic to any website on the internet.
 More than 50% of my traffic comes from search engines (Google especially).
-This is the main reason why you need to optimize your site for search engines.
-I had previously shared the list of plugins I was using on my (now defunct) magazine site along with 25 must-have plugins for any large-scale business website.
+This is the main reason why you need to optimize your site for search engines, especially through on-page SEO.
+Previously, I had shared the list of plugins I was using on my (now defunct) WordPress magazine site along with 25 must-have plugins for any large-scale business website.

 You might have taken some small steps to kickstart your site’s SEO strategy, but there’s still room for improvement.
 Though creating good quality content is very important for any website, optimizing the content for search engines is equally important.
 What is the use of creating content if no one is able to search and find your posts on the internet? (search engines, to be specific).
 Some might even argue that WordPress is optimized for search engines out of the box; but trust me, that is not enough if you want to rank higher than your competitors and reach your goals.